May 31, 2012

 *feel free to use imitation meat.
-I actually had about half a lb of ground soy protein left over in my fridge and mixed that in with my 1.75lb of beef.
+I actually had about half a package of Upton Natural’s ground seitan left over in my fridge and mixed that in with my 1.75lb of beef.

 In a large skillet, brown meat over high heat.
 When the pink of the ground meat is almost gone, add onions, garlic, and bell peppers and saute on high until just soft.
 Add tomato paste, vinegar, chicken stock, and seasonings.
 Mix well and reduce heat to low.
 Cover and simmer for 20 minutes to let flavors meld.
 Uncover and let thicken for ~5 minutes or so, while you toast buns.
 Top buns with meat and serve.

 Cut up potato into small cubes.
 Place in bowl, cover with wet paper towel, and nuke ~5 minutes or until fork tender.
 Mash.
 Add 1 tbs of butter per potato used, and stir in milk (warm) until you reach the consistency you prefer.
 Salt to taste and mix in chives.